Mount Vernon Hotel Museum: Current management

 The museum is currently owned and operated by the Colonial Dames of America.

 Public programs

-The museum tells the story of New York City's tremendous period of growth following the completion of the Erie Canal in 1825, one year before the Mount Vernon Hotel opened.
-Tours, public programs, and other educational programs are offered.
-The museum is open to the public 11 am to 4 pm Tuesday through Sunday for interpreter-led tours of the period rooms and garden.
-The museum provides school field trips and hosts an average of 35 programs throughout the year, including monthly Lunchtime Lectures, Children's Storytime, summer concerts, and History Weeks for school-aged children.
-Annual events include the George Washington's Birthday Ball, Halloween Murder Mystery, and Candlelight Holiday Tours.
+The museum tells the story of New York City's tremendous period of growth following the completion of the Erie Canal in 1825, two years after the Mount Vernon Hotel opened.
+Guided tours, public programs, and other educational programs are offered.
+The museum is open to the public Monday through Friday for docent-led tours of the period rooms and garden.
+The museum provides school field trips and hosts an average of 35 programs throughout the year, including Lunchtime Lectures, Children's Storytime, summer concerts, and History Weeks for school-aged children.
+Annual events include the Halloween Murder Mystery and Candlelight Holiday Tours.

 Ongoing research

-Each summer, Hearst Fellows conduct original research on aspects of New York history and daily life, including trade, travel, leisure, education, urban development, popular music, and gender and race relationships of the 1820s-30s.
+Each summer, Hearst Fellows conduct original research on aspects of New York history and daily life, including trade, travel, leisure, education, urban development, popular music, and gender and race relationships of the 1820s–30s.